Orange Rolls Recipe

 hand mixer mixing orange frosting

-• Spread frosting overtop warm orange rolls.
+• Spread icing overtop warm orange rolls.
 Serve warm or at room temperature.

 orange rolls